jackretterer/starwars/README.md

 # Star Wars Explorer

-A modern, responsive web application that provides an interactive interface for exploring the Star Wars universe using the SWAPI (Star Wars API).
+This repo is an interactive interface for exploring the Star Wars universe using the SWAPI (Star Wars API).

-![Star Wars Explorer Screenshot]
-[Consider adding a screenshot of your app here]

 ## Features